 - All the fields which can contain commas must be enclosed in quotes!
 (To be 100% safe, enclose each field in quotes)

-- The only mandatory field are "Title" and "Content"
+- The only mandatory fields are Title (post_title) and Content (post_content)

 File: You can download the example file: Business Directory sample file

 Image: This is an excerpt of one of the files, with the first eight columns visible only.